-The Dumb Friends League, headquartered in Denver, is a Four Star Charity Navigator-rated organization and a Better Business Bureau (BBB) Accredited Charity with a Gold Star rating.
+The Dumb Friends League, headquartered in Denver, is a 501c3 Four Star Charity Navigator-rated organization and a Better Business Bureau (BBB) Accredited Charity with a Gold Star rating.
 This is a promise and assurance of the highest level of financial stewardship of gifts.

 Where our money comes from

 Adoptions, pet supplies, program fees and investments supplement our income, but we rely primarily on the support of our Colorado community through donations to sustain the mission of the Dumb Friends League.
-Donor support makes it possible for us to provide critical services and programs, and to offer the adoption of homeless pets and horses to patrons at a cost substantially less than what it takes to care for our animals.
+Donor support makes it possible for us to provide critical services and programs, and to offer the adoption of homeless pets to patrons at a cost substantially less than what it takes to care for our animals.

 Fiscal Year 2014 income: $15,268,000*